 Contact the CircIT Desk Manager for further information.

 Computers and Computer Labs

 There are four computer workstations located in the Reference area which may be used for library research as well as Word processing, researching the Web, and accessing campus email.

 A photocopier is located along the wall directly behind the CircIT Desk on the Main Level.
 Photocopying may be done at the cost of $0.10 per page for black-and-white and $0.25 per page for color.
 Payment is made at the CircIT Desk.
 It is the responsibility of the person making copies to adhere to the Copyright Laws.
 A notice of copyright is posted near the copier.

 Food and drinks are allowed in the library.
 Please be careful with any food and dispose of the trash properly.
 Tobacco products and smoking (including e-cigarettes) are prohibited on campus property.

-The Upper Level is generally considered as the "quiet study floor," the area most conducive to quiet study.
+If you prefer a quieter study space the Upper Level of the Library is generally considered as the "quiet study floor."
+This area is most conducive to quiet and independent study.

 The Overton Classroom for Library Instruction - Room 120 - is used for Information Literacy instruction session, which are taught by the Research & Instruction Librarians.

 (For personal items located in Edens Library)